Audre Lorde

 As a poet, she is well known for technical mastery and emotional expression, as well as her poems that express anger and outrage at civil and social injustices she observed throughout her life.
+She was the recipient of national and international awards and the founding member of Kitchen Table: Women of Color Press.
 As a spoken word artist, her delivery has been called powerful, melodic, and intense by the Poetry Foundation.
-Her poems and prose largely deal with issues related to civil rights, feminism, lesbianism, illness and disability, and the exploration of black female identity.
+Her poems and prose largely deal with issues related to civil rights, feminism, lesbianism, illness, disability, and the exploration of Black female identity.

 Early life

-Lorde was born in New York City on February 18, 1934 to Caribbean immigrants.
-Her father, Frederick Byron Lorde (known as Byron), hailed from Barbados and her mother, Linda Gertrude Belmar Lorde, was Grenadian and was born on the island of Carriacou.
-Lorde's mother was of mixed ancestry but could pass for Spanish, which was a source of pride for her family.
+Audre Lorde was born on February 18, 1934, in New York City to Caribbean immigrants Frederick Byron Lorde and Linda Gertrude Belmar Lorde.
+Her father, Frederick Byron Lorde (Byron), was born on April 20, 1898, in Barbados.
+Her mother, Linda Gertrude Belmar Lorde, was born in 1902 on the island Carriacou in Grenada.
+Lorde's mother was of mixed ancestry but passed as Spanish, which was a source of pride for her family.
 Lorde's father was darker than the Belmar family liked, and they only allowed the couple to marry because of Byron's charm, ambition, and persistence.
-The new family settled in Harlem.
-Nearsighted to the point of being legally blind and the youngest of three daughters (her two older sisters were named Phyllis and Helen), Lorde grew up hearing her mother's stories about the West Indies.
+After their immigration, the new family settled in Harlem, a diverse neighborhood in upper Manhattan, New York.
+Lorde was the youngest of three daughters, her older sisters named Phyllis and Helen Lorde.
+Lorde was nearsighted to the point of being legally blind, so she grew up listening to her mother's stories about the West Indies rather than reading them.
 At the age of four, she learned to talk while she learned to read, and her mother taught her to write at around the same time.
 She wrote her first poem when she was in eighth grade.

 Born as Audrey Geraldine Lorde, she chose to drop the "y" from her first name while still a child, explaining in Zami: A New Spelling of My Name that she was more interested in the artistic symmetry of the "e"-endings in the two side-by-side names "Audre Lorde" than in spelling her name the way her parents had intended.